rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

   the input programs says they do, and should continue to do so despite the tremendous amount of change constantly going on.
-- Integration: a number of other tools need to use the compiler in various ways (e.g. cargo, clippy, miri, RLS) that must be supported.
+- Integration: a number of other tools need to use the compiler in various ways (e.g. cargo, clippy, miri) that must be supported.
 - Compiler stability: the compiler should not crash or fail ungracefully on the stable channel.
 - Rust stability: the compiler must respect Rust's stability guarantees by not